California Court Records

 In California, a traffic ticket is recorded as points on the offender’s driving record.
 The minimum length of time during which a ticket persists on a driving record is three years.
 More serious traffic violations attract more extended periods, up to 10 years, or a lifetime.
 Reduction in the number of points or an outright dismissal of the ticket is possible upon specific requirements such as:

-- Traffic school: having paid the required fine, a ticketed individual may qualify to have the records deleted from the system, provided he or she has not been guilty of another traffic violation for ten years since the last one
+- Traffic school: having paid the required fine, a ticketed individual may qualify to have the records deleted from the system, provided they have not been guilty of another traffic violation for ten years since the last one

 - First-time offenders for minor traffic violations such as parking citations